 Hybrid Presentation, May 17, 2022

-Diego Alburez-Gutierrez from the Max Planck Institute for Demographic Research introduces the new Max Planck Research Group on Kinship Inequalities in this talk.
+Diego Alburez-Gutierrez from the Max Planck Institute for Demographic Research (MPIDR) introduced the new Independent Research Group on Kinship Inequalities in this talk.

 Kinship dynamics play a crucial role in structuring human societies and shaping individual lifecourses.
 Differences in kinship (among individuals and between groups) are an important component of these processes.
 In this talk, I will introduce the new Max Planck Research Group on Kinship Inequalities.
 I will outline promising areas of research that stand ‘at the intersection’ of demography, kinship, and socio-economic inequality.
 In short, I will argue that developing the sub-discipline of kinship demography can help advance the demographic discipline as a whole.